Online Training | Support | Contact Us

 @mrjackson

-One approach is to enter them all under Dental Insurance, with a footnote explaining that the number includes dental, optical, etc.
+One approach is to enter them all under Dental Insurance, with a footnote explaining that the number includes the other payroll deductions.

-You can enter “optical” (etc.) there, and specify the Tax category as either “FSA, Flex, Caf, etc.” or “Payroll Dedn – Not FSA.”
+When you do, you can specify the tax category as either “FSA, Flex, Caf, etc.” or “Payroll Dedn – Not FSA.”

 If the deduction is a Flexible Spending Account or Cafeteria Plan, you would choose the former.